linhtc/resume/docs/source/skill.rst

 But I will back others later.

 * Have a deep understanding of performance in PHP websites.
-* Caching a part of page with Memcache.
+* Cache a part of page with Memcache.
-* Using Gearman to make PHP as multiple threads or asynchoronous.
+* Using Gearman to make PHP as multiple threads, background services.
 * Embed Firebase to make site as realtime and look "fast response".
 * Have played in a few Frameworks.
 They're CodeIgniter, Symfony and Zend.